 West Lakes

-On 19 August 2020, the EPA was notified of test results in soil collected at the former Port Adelaide Waste Water Treatment Plant, and in groundwater monitoring bores offsite that are located in reserves and other public land.
-The results showed per- and poly- fluoroalkyl substances (PFAS) above relevant guidelines.
+In August 2020 the EPA was notified of testing results from soil collected at the former Port Adelaide wastewater treatment plant in West Lakes, as well as offsite groundwater monitoring bores located in reserves and other public land.
+The results showed per- and poly-fluoroalkyl substances (PFAS) above relevant guidelines.

 Historical reports, letters and maps